Himanshu-Goyal007/CLI-URL-SHORTENER/README.md

 Replaces an existing code name by the new given name.

-This does not reset click count
+This does not reset click count.

 ## Data Storage